chadmilburnIU/ConexusAISearch/README.md

-# Neo4j Q&A Copilot — OpenAI Web Search Tool (One Key Only)
+# Neo4j Q&A Copilot — OpenAI Web Search Tool

 ## What’s in here?
 - Streamlit app with chat and unlimited follow-ups.